CTC (TV station): News and current affairs

 By 1985 the CTC newsroom boasted 14 journalists, 3 sports journalists and a sports presenter.
 The nightly bulletin also had the luxury of three camera operators during transmission.
 On 10 January 1986 John Bok, who had become a high-profile personality for CTC in the Canberra community, read his last bulletin to take up a role with ABC in Adelaide.
 David Allen took over as the station's chief news anchor as the bulletin was scaled down to a half-hour composite, which at that time was using the Nine Network news theme and graphics.

 Having acquired CTC in 1987, Network Ten began an overhaul of the news service.
 Ken Begg was appointed News Director, joining from ABC replacing Bill Muldrew, with the clear brief to 'make the news better'.
 The Nine Network graphics and news theme were ditched and the bulletin was rebranded Eyewitness News aligning with the rest of the network and a late night locally produced half-hour current affairs program called This Week commenced, hosted by David Allen and Niree Creed.
 The program aired at 10.30pm Thursday evenings and boasted 'international content' which at the time was a point worth making owing to the expensive satellite equipment required to air news from overseas.

 In January 1988 CTC's programming began to more closely emulate that of Network Ten.
-Nine's Today Show, which CTC had broadcast on weekday mornings for nearly six years, was replaced with Ten's Good Morning Australia, while National Nine Morning News gave way to Ten Eyewitness News This Morning.
+Nine's Today Show, which CTC had broadcast on weekday mornings for nearly six years, was replaced with Ten's Good Morning Australia from January 18, while National Nine Morning News gave way to Ten Eyewitness News This Morning.
 The rebadged Capital 7 Eyewitness News adopted Turn to News by Frank Gari as the title track to its broadcasts, following the lead of TVQ-0 in Brisbane.